mdsumner/gdx/README.md

 Lots to do, make sure scaling happens on compute() with .values, convert from mdim mosaic to xarray, …

 Let’s template a bunch of netcdf files out there.
+(Note this requires GDAL\>=3.12.0 which isn’t actually yet).

 ``` python
 month = "202501"